The Dark Night: Reception

-"The Dark Night" was watched by 3.73 million of viewers, and with the Live + 7 DVR Rating, it scored 4.16 million of viewers, making of this episode the highest of the series.
+"The Dark Night" was watched by 3.73 million viewers, and with the Live + 7 DVR Rating, it scored 4.16 million viewers, making this episode the highest of the series.
 The episode also hits series highs in women 18-34 (4.1) and adults 18-34 (2.8).
-It also rank #1 in adults 18-34 for the night, beating shows like Two and a Half Men and The Big Bang Theory.
+It also ranked #1 in adults 18-34 for the night, beating shows like Two and a Half Men and The Big Bang Theory.

-The episode received mixed reviews from critics.
-Although, critics praised Leighton Meester, Mädchen Amick and Blake Lively's performances by saying that they got all the best lines of the episode.
+The episode received mixed reviews from critics though, critics praised Leighton Meester, Mädchen Amick, and Blake Lively's performances by saying that they got all the best lines of the episode.
 Isabelle Carreau, from TV Squad, compared Serena and Dan's relationship to Friends main couple Ross and Rachel by saying that "the couple has a bumpy road ahead".
 Although, she felt that the couples scenes "felt a little flat" for her taste, and that she had expected "something juicier than what we were offered".
 She defined the episode as "an enjoyable episode filled with twists and turns and loads of backstabbing" and also defended Vanessa by saying that she's starting to like of the character "because of the calmness and maturity she can show".
-Michelle Graham, from Film School Rejects, had said that "Catherine’s comments on her need for Nate and how Blair’s relationship with Lord Marcus might be missing one thing is an interesting parallel", and also said that even though "it was nice to see Vanessa again", "she did come off very whiny and a tad annoying".
-She had also said that "Jenny’s sudden rise from intern to confidante of the designer felt incredibly contrived", and that the scene where Blair make-out with Chuck knowing that it's him, not Marcus makes "no-sense".
+Michelle Graham, from Film School Rejects, said "Catherine’s comments on her need for Nate and how Blair’s relationship with Lord Marcus might be missing one thing is an interesting parallel", and also said that even though "it was nice to see Vanessa again", "she did come off very whiny and a tad annoying".
+She also said that "Jenny’s sudden rise from intern to confidante of the designer felt incredibly contrived", and that the scene where Blair make-out with Chuck knowing that it's him, not Marcus, makes "no-sense".
 However, she defined the scene of the girls catching Serena and Dan up to the park as "excellent".